Page Lang Entertainers to Prince ……. p.1

 (ca. 1904-1916) Sketch artists, song, dance and comedy patter act.

 Nat Phillips began a personal relationship with Daisy Merritt prior to leaving for the USA with Tommy Armstrong in 1903.
 Although older than Phillips by almost a decade years and married with several children, she left Australia to join him when Armstrong and Phillips act ended (ca. 1904).
-The couple, who later married, toured the USA, Europe and UK until 1912, when they returned home and secured a contract with Fullers’ Theatres.
+The couple, who later married, toured the USA, Europe and Britain until 1912, when they returned home and secured a contract with Fullers’ Theatres.
 In 1914 Phillips began developing his Stiffy character through their sketches and shortly after returning from a tour of the East (1915-1916) he began his highly popular partnership with Roy Rene (as Stiffy and Mo).

 Daisy Merritt continued working with her husband as a principle member of both Nat Phillips Stiffy and Mo Revue Company (1916-1925, 1927-1928) and his Whirligigs Company (1925-27, 1928-32).
 However, her roles were consigned to the ensemble cast, with Phillips taking on the lead roles in partnership with other comedians, notably Rene, but also Jack Kellaway, Syd Beck, and Stan “Stud” Foley.